-Doug Goodkin (Level III, Course Director) recently completed his 44th year teaching music at The San Francisco School to children from three years old through 8th grade.
+Doug Goodkin (Level III, Course Director) recently completed his 45th year teaching music at The San Francisco School to children from three years old through 8th grade.
 He continues a rigorous schedule of giving Orff Courses throughout the world, keeps an ongoing blog and performs with his jazz group Doug Goodkin & the Pentatonics.
 He is the author of 9 books, most recently Teach Like It’s Music: An Artful Approach to Education.
 Doug received the Orff Pro Merito Award in 2000 and AOSA’s Distinguished Service Award in 2018.

 James Harding (Level II) teaches children from preschool through middle school at The San Francisco School, where he has taught since 1990.
 James was local co-chair of the 2007 Orff National Conference, gives workshops throughout the U.S. and Canada and has also taught in Australia, Argentina, Brazil, Canada, England, Ghana, Hong Kong, Romania, Singapore, Slovakia, South Africa, Spain, Thailand and at the Orff Institute in Salzburg, Austria.
 He studied classical clarinet at Yale University and the Mozarteum in Salzburg, played Balinese music in Gamelan Sekar Jaya and studied Mexican harp.
 James is the author of the highly-acclaimed From Wibbleton to Wobbleton and co-author of Music From Five Continents.